Soracom API Usage Guide

 Terminology

-Depending on your organizational requirements, you may have multiple Operators (Soracom accounts), however please keep in mind that there are restrictions with transferring Subscribers between Operators.
+Depending on your organizational requirements, you may have multiple Operators, however; please note that there are restrictions with transferring Subscribers between Operators.

 In addition, multiple Subscribers can be managed together by adding them to a Group.
 Groups can then be used to configure settings for multiple Subscribers at the same time.
 There is no limit to the number of Groups you can create, however a Subscriber can only belong to one Group at a time, and both the Subscriber and Group must be administered by the same Operator (in other words, you cannot assign a Subscriber to another Operator's group).